Nagachaitanyababusiga/CalculatorTicTakToeTaskManangeUsingJFX/README.md

 .
 ├── TicTakToe.java          # A classic 2-player game with JavaFX UI
-├── ToDoList1.java         # A basic task tracking app with CRUD features └── Calculator.java         # A simple calculator with GUI
+├── ToDoList1.java         # A basic task tracking app with CRUD features └── Calculator1.java         # A simple calculator with GUI
 ```

 Each folder is a standalone Maven JavaFX project.